 Autopay is great because you don’t have to worry about ever missing a payment, and the amount that’s withdrawn is never a surprise.
 Interest rates are fixed, and so every amount each month is predetermined from the moment you take out the loan.

 Need to change your payment due date?
-With a Marcus personal loan, you can change your due date up to three times during the life of the loan.
+With Marcus personal loans, you can change your due date up to three times during the life of the loan.
 You can first make the change during the loan setup stage, but you can also do it after you make your first payment.

 Note that changes take a month to process.
 So if an amount is already scheduled, you’ll need to make that payment before any changes take effect for the following month.